BrainMaestro/composer-git-hooks/README.md

 ### Listing hooks

-Hooks can be listed with the `vendor/bin/cghooks list-hooks` command.
+Hooks can be listed with the `cghooks list-hooks` command.
 This basically checks composer config and list the hooks that actually have files.

 ## Related
 - [husky](https://github.com/typicode/husky)